 The main screen is displayed after the Aurora has passed through its warm-up or after pressing Exit while navigating the menu system.
-This screen is divided into two sections.
+This screen is divided into three sections.

-- 1. The first section has three lines, the first line displays the $\sigma{sp}$ for each wavelength, the second line lists which wavelength is being reported in that column and the third line displays the $\sigma{bsp}$ . - 2.
-The second section includes the last line which display the current sample temperature (ST°C), Relative Humidity (RH%) and Barometric Pressure (BP).
+- 1. The first line shows the Aurora's wavelength and the $\sigma{sp}$ current reading (updated each second). - 2.
+The second line is the current system state line which will display information about the nephelometers performance including warnings of any faults within the nephelometer.
+If there are no system failures, then the line will be blank. - 3.
+The last two lines display the current sample temperature (ST°C), Relative Humidity (RH%) and Barometric Pressure (BP).
 The value of each of these parameters is displayed immediately below on the fourth line.

-The fourth line alternates after 16 seconds from the parameter names to the date and time.
+The third line alternates after 16 seconds from the parameter names to the date and time.
 The date and time are only shown for 6 seconds.